Multi-container orchestration for Docker

 docker-compose upand Compose will start and run your entire app.

-For more information about the Compose file, see the Compose file reference.
+For more information about the Compose format, see the Compose file reference.

-Want to help build Compose?
+Want to help develop Docker Compose?
 Check out our contributing documentation.

 Releases are built by maintainers, following an outline of the release process.